-Maria Van Thienen - Sales and Marketing Operations
+Maria Van Thienen - Marketing Associate

 "I would advise my college self to not be afraid to try new areas of study -- especially ones I knew nothing about.
 I would also advise myself to actively seek out seniors and recent grads to speak with to learn more about their experiences and learnings."